asepasdar/apidoc/README.md

 ![Postman Console](Assets/PostmanConsole.PNG)
 After that, let's fill the input field with **https://www.reddit.com/r/all/.json** and then click **Send**.
 Wait for a couple seconds, and let's take a look on **Postman Console**.
 Some kind of information would appear in your **Postman Console**, just like image below.
 ![Postman Console](Assets/PostmanRequest.PNG)
-Let's take a look on **Request Headers:**, as you can see there are some kind of information
+Let's take a look on **Request Headers**, as you can see there are some kind of information.
+These informations are Request Headers, Headers are transmitted after the request line (in case of a request HTTP message) or the response line (in case of a response HTTP message), which is the first line of a message.
 ```
 Request Headers:
 	User-Agent:"PostmanRuntime/7.15.2"